dataviral/dataviral.github.io/_pages/about.md

 I am a Master's student in the Language Technologies Institute at Carnegie Mellon University.
 I am majoring in Computational Data Science with a specialization in Analytics.
 My research interest is aligned with developing Machine Learning algorithms to help extract insights from large-scale multimedia data.
 While at CMU I have worked on diverse projects in Natural Language Processing and Computer Vision.

+Summer 2020: Ongoing Capstone research project aimed at developing an approach for visual dialog-based navigation of an autonomous agent in urban search and rescue scenario.

-My Capstone research project is aimed at developing a semi-supervised approach for classifying macromolecular structures present in Cryo-ET generated Subtomograms.
-This work is currently under review at the British Machine Vision Conference 2020.
+Spring 2020: Part of a research project aimed at developing a semi-supervised approach for classifying macromolecular structures present in Cryo-ET generated Subtomograms.
+This work is currently under review at WACV.